richardschoen/MonoOniSamples/MonoHelloWorld/MonoHelloWorld/ReadMe.md

 Call the following command line to build the Visual Studio Solution natively on i:<br>
 `xbuild /p:CscToolExe=mcs`

-If all ran scuccessfully you should have a compiled EXE or DLL in your build dir.
+If all ran successfully you should have a compiled EXE or DLL in your build dir.